na-na-hi/renget/archive/VTWRWWW.md

 - If you’re short on ideas, start by imagining a scene you want to see played out with a chuuba and building your story around it.
 What's the setting?
 How do you get your characters to that scene?
 What happens after it?
 - Ask the thread.
 We can recommend stories that did particular aspects well, or bounce ideas off of each other and generally assist you in crafting a story.
 - The best way to improve is to just start writing and receive some feedback.
 Don’t be afraid to throw your hat in the ring, we all had to start somewhere.
 Who knows, you might be better than you think, and good enough to take a shot at the title of champion.
+- If you need help with getting a beta reader the thread's writers have their emails listed on a link in the main archive.
+Check it out, if they're on there they're open to getting emailed for helping you with beta reading.

 #####*/wg/'s prompt archive*